Apsco-app/apsco/README.md

 # apsco
-A mobile school paying and applying for fees platform
+A mobile school fees paying and applying for schools platform